Skip to main content

 Threading

-⚠️ Excessively large values may overload the server.
+⚠️ Excessively large thread counts may overload the server.
 Make sure that all Refinery threads can run at the same time to avoid thread starvation.

 REFINERY_XTEXT_THREAD_COUNT